What is a grow light timer?

 Choosing the best grow light timer

-When selecting a timer for the lights in your grow room, it is important to consider the electrical system in the garden.
+When selecting an indoor light timer for the lights in your grow room, it is important to consider the electrical system in the garden.
 There are timers with 1-2 outlets, which are perfect for small, hobby grows, and there are timers for larger grow rooms with 3-10 outlets.
 This will come down to how many grow lights you plan to employ.

 Deciding which timer is best for you will also come down to the features you want included.
 Photocell allows for more automation of other components of the grow room that work on the same schedule as grow lights.
 For example, a timer with photocell will shut off exhaust fans and CO2 generators during the lights off period, and reactivate all necessary equipment when the lights come back on.

-Some timers are required to be hardwired directly to your electrical system, and you should consult an electrician prior to installing these.
+Some indoor light timers are required to be hardwired directly to your electrical system, and you should consult an electrician prior to installing these.
 Other features to consider are:

 - High temperature shut-off, which turns off grow lights if temperature exceeds a safe range.